Skip to main content

 4. Preview image is uploaded on IPFS, metadata is generated and then metadata is uploaded on IPFS.
 Metadata will include name, image, attributes, hash, generator_url, description and if artwork is animated animation_url.
 Property generator_url / animation_url links to the project code on IPFS that can be used by collectors to generate high resolution outputs.
 If project is animated or interactive it will continue being so on marketplaces that support iFrame (OpenSea, LooksRare).

 5. NFTs are minted in batches automatically and when the gas is low-average (≤14 gwei).
-We currently cover gas for minting.

 6. Once NFTs are minted they are immediately available to be indexed by OpenSea and other marketplaces.